Howdy Doody: Story

-As both the character and television program grew in popularity, demand for Howdy Doody-related merchandise began to surface.
+As both the character and TV program grew in popularity, demand for Howdy Doody related merchandise began to surface.
 By 1948, toymakers and department stores had been approached with requests for Howdy Doody dolls and similar items.
-Macy's department store contacted Frank Paris, the creator of the puppet, to ask about rights for a Howdy Doody doll.
-However, while Paris had created the puppet, Bob Smith owned the rights to the character.
+The Macy's department store chain contacted Frank Paris to ask about rights for a Howdy Doody doll.
+However, while Paris had created the puppet, Smith owned the rights to the character.
 An argument ensued between the two men, Paris claiming he felt he was being cheated out of any financial benefits.
-After one such disagreement, Paris took the puppet and angrily left the NBC studios about four hours before the show was to air live.
-It was not the first time this happened, leaving the live program with no "star".
+After one such disagreement, Paris took the puppet and angrily left the NBC studios about four hours before the show was to air live -- leaving the program with no "star."
+It was not the first time this had happened.

-With Paris's past disappearances, impromptu excuses regarding the whereabouts of Howdy Doody had been hastily concocted.
-This time, an elaborate explanation was offered—that Howdy was busy with the elections on the campaign trail.
-NBC hurriedly constructed a map of the United States, which allowed viewers, with the help of Smith, to learn where Howdy was on the road.
-The explanation continued that while on the campaign trail, Howdy decided to improve his appearance with some plastic surgery.
-This made it possible for the network to hire Disney animator Mel Shaw and his business partner Bob Allen to design (refer to U.S. Patent D156687 for a "new, original, and ornamental design" for the puppet) and Velma Wayne Dawson to build and operate a more handsome and appealing visual character than Paris's original, which had been called "the ugliest puppet imaginable" by Bob Smith.
-Since Paris did not provide the voice of the character, Howdy's voice would stay the same after his appearance changed.
-The puppet that is remembered as the "original" Howdy Doody replaced Paris's original.
+With Paris's past disappearances, impromptu excuses regarding the whereabouts of Howdy Doody had hastily been concocted.
+This time, an elaborate explanation was offered — that Howdy was busy with elections on the campaign trail.
+NBC hurriedly constructed a map of the United States that allowed viewers, with the help of Smith, learn where Howdy was on the road.
+The explanation continued that, while on the campaign trail, Howdy decided to improve his appearance with some plastic surgery.
+This made it possible for the network to hire Disney animator Mel Shaw and his business partner Bob Allen to design (refer to U.S. Patent D156687 for a "new, original, and ornamental design" for the puppet) and Velma Wayne Dawson to build and operate a visual character more handsome and appealing than Paris's original, which Smith had called "the ugliest puppet imaginable."
+Because Paris did not provide the character's voice, Howdy's remained the same after his appearance changed.
+The puppet remembered as the "original" Howdy Doody replaced Paris's original.